gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 - `git fetch` to get the remote state
 - then a quick `git status` and `git lola` just to orient myself
 - and for quick fast-forward situations, I call `git pull --rebase` to get the latest version

+There is an other problem with using `git pull` to get remote changes.
+If you and your colleague work on the same feature branch, git pull will do a git merge every time you get your colleague's commits.
+This complicates an otherwise straight line of commits with placing merge commits in the history.

+TODO picture merge commits

+If you use `git pull --rebase`, git puts your unpushed commits on top of your colleagues changes and you always get a straight line in your history.

+TODO show the same with rebase on a picture

 ## What do I want to do?